Transformative Education Program

 This course engages educators in action research as a way to study and improve, through informed decision making, the dynamics of one's own practice.
 The course will be the vehicle to synthesize the core and concentration courses, and will culminate with a major action research project.

 The 15-credit concentration is a series of courses identified by the student in consultation with the advisor that follows a topical content area or theme.
 Students are strongly recommended to take any state licensure or endorsement, university certificate, or planned concentration program.
-Students are encouraged to consult with their advisor or with the program director about what sequence of courses would fulfil particular certifications, endorsements, or licensure requirements.
+Students are encouraged to consult with their advisor or with the program director about what sequence of courses would fulfill particular certifications, endorsements, or licensure requirements.

 A 12-15 hour graduate-level endorsement that enables licensed teachers to work as a reading specialist in Ohio schools and communities, and that fulfills the requirements for the 3rd grade reading guarantee.
 Offered by the Department of Teacher Education.